2004Scape/Server/README.md

 ## Common Issues

-* `bad option: --import`: You are using node an older version of node.
+* `bad option: --import`
+You are using an older version of Node (maybe 18).
 We are targeting 20.6+

+* `'"java"' is not recognized as an internal or external command`
+You do not have Java 17 installed.

+* `has been compiled by a more recent version of the Java Runtime (class file version 61.0), this version of the Java Runtime only recognizes class file versions up to 52.0`
+You are likely using Java 8 or Java 11.
+You can either reinstall Java 17 or become an advanced user, and set `JAVA_PATH=path-to-java.exe` in your .env file.

 ## Credits